-O. Reg 155/06 ensures protection in or near water from proposed projects.
+O.Reg.
+155/06 ensures protection in or near water from proposed projects.
 Each watercourse is given a "Type" by the Ministry of Natural Resources and each type is associated with a respective setback requirement to ensure the protection of fish habitat from development activities.
 Type 1 Critical requires a minimum 30 meter natural buffer be maintained between any development and a Type 1 watercourse.
 Type 2 Important must maintain a minimum of 15 meter natural buffer between any development and a Type 2 watercourse.
 Type 3 Marginal requires a minimum of 15 meter natural buffer to be maintained between any development and a Type 3 watercourse.
-For the purposes of O. Reg 359/09, the REA, the natural buffer is 30 meters for all watercourses.
+The entire Casey Drain watershed has been given a Type 2 habitat designation as it is considered to be 'ideal for enhancement or restoration projects'.
+The majority of the Mill Race Creek watershed is designated as Type 2 habitat.
+For the purposes of O.Reg.359/09, the REA, the natural buffer is 30 meters for all watercourses.

-All water bodies identified within 120 metres of the project location are identified as warm water, permanent or intermittent streams and municipal drainage ditches also referred to as grass swale.
-Also, no crown owned waterbodies were identified within the project location, There are no lake trout lakes located within 300 meters of the project location.
+All water bodies identified within 120 metres of the project location are identified as warm water, permanent or intermittent streams and municipal drains.
+No crown owned waterbodies were identified within 120 metres of the project location.
+No lake trout lakes are located within 300 meters of the project location